JobDiva and The Staffing Ninjas (TSN) Announce Strategic Partnership

-LONDON, Jan.
-28, 2020 (GLOBE NEWSWIRE) -- JobDiva and The Staffing Ninjas (TSN) are pleased to announce they have entered into a global strategic partnership integrating JobDiva’s industry-leading ATS and TSN’s Recruitment Process Outsourcing (RPO) organisation—“the only such organisation focused solely on the provision of IT services candidates,” says Nathan Yap, TSN’s CEO.
+NEW YORK, Jan.
+28, 2020 (GLOBE NEWSWIRE) -- JobDiva and The Staffing Ninjas (TSN) are pleased to announce they have entered into a global strategic partnership integrating JobDiva’s industry-leading ATS and TSN’s Recruitment Process Outsourcing (RPO) organization—“the only such organization focused solely on the provision of IT services candidates,” says Nathan Yap, TSN’s CEO.

 With technology now playing a business-defining role in recruitment, the JobDiva-TSN partnership will enable new ways to access skilled labor through innovation and training.

-Leading RPO organisations such as PSG, and leading ORS (Offshore Recruitment Services) organisations such as IMS People, utilise JobDiva in servicing their recruitment clients.
-This helps such clients consistently deliver innovative and exceptional recruitment services.
+Leading RPO organizations such as PSG, and leading ORS (Offshore Recruitment Services) organizations such as IMS People, utilize JobDiva in servicing their staffing clients.
+This helps such clients consistently deliver innovative and exceptional staffing services.

 “At JobDiva, we prize innovation and forward thinking.
 We always strive to push the envelope.
 In this sense, TSN is the perfect partner for us,” said Gus Samra, JobDiva’s Chief Revenue Officer.
 “TSN are powerful doers-and-makers in the RPO space, and we look forward to seeing our mutual clients reap the benefits of this partnership.”

-JobDiva is the global leader in Talent Acquisition, Talent Management and Applicant Tracking technology, delivered as an AI-powered PaaS solution to the recruitment industry.
+JobDiva is the global leader in Talent Acquisition, Talent Management and Applicant Tracking technology, delivered as an AI-powered PaaS solution to the staffing and recruitment industry.

-The Staffing Ninjas (TSN) is the only RPO focused solely on the IT recruitment industry.
-Because of this specialisation, and in combination with an intensive 6-week technical recruiter training program, TSN has built a reputation for delivering industry-leading ROI for their IT recruitment clients.
+The Staffing Ninjas (TSN) is the only RPO focused solely on the IT staffing industry.
+Because of this specialization, and in combination with an intensive 6-week technical recruiter training program, TSN has built a reputation for delivering industry-leading ROI for their IT staffing clients.

 Contact: